pydantic/pydantic/docs/usage/types/encoded.md

 description: Support for storing data in an encoded form.
 ---

-!!! warning
-    This page still needs to be updated for v2.0.

 `EncodedBytes`
 : a bytes value which is decoded from/encoded into a (different) bytes value during validation/serialization